dfwteinos/Instagram-Comment-Bot/README.md

 Finally, the main equation here is: `accs*cpd`.
 Accs is for the number of accounts and cpd is a **constant** number and its equal to number of comments you can do per day.
 Unfortunately, after some research, we found that cpd is equal to ~250.

 An average Giveaway from an greece's influencer, can start at 100.000 comments and reach up to 30.000.000(!).
-So let's say that in the worst case (this with 100.000 comments), in order to have a seriously good odds to win (let's say 50% for example), we must create 100.000/250 = 200 accounts!
+So let's say that in the best case (this with 100.000 comments), in order to have a seriously good odds to win (let's say 50% for example), we must create 100.000/250 = 200 accounts!
 That's an insane number to do by hand.
 So the "secret" here is to automate the account creation.
 (Maybe will do it in future).